Dandruff and thinning hair can be irritating and embarrassing for many people. The good news is homemade treatments can be very effective.

 -1 tablespoon raw honey (I prefer manuka honey, but you can use any kind you like)

 Rinse your hair really well, then follow up with shampoo and conditioner.
+Repeat once a week.

-7. Overnight Oatmeal Moisture Mask
+7. Overnight Oatmeal + Coconut Oil Moisture Mask

-Iโve battled dandruff off and on for years, especially during the winter months when my skin is parched.
-But thereโs one thing I always turn to for relief: oatmeal.
+I’ve battled dandruff off and on for years, especially during the winter months when my skin is parched.
+But there’s one thing I always turn to for relief: oatmeal.

 Finely ground oatmeal, sometimes referred to as colloidal oatmeal, has been used for centuries to soothe dry, itchy skin [source].
 And since both dryness and itchiness are par for the dandruff course, oatmeal makes for the perfect home hair treatment.

-Combine it with fractionated coconut oil and aloe vera for extra soothing power.
 And the lavender essential oil also promotes hair growth [source].
-When youโre done using this mask on your scalp, go ahead and apply some to any other areas of your body that need some moisture.
+When you’re done using this mask on your scalp, go ahead and apply some to any other areas of your body that need some moisture.
 Leave it on overnight to give time for healing, and then wash it out in the morning.

--1/2 cup 99% aloe vera gelly
+—½ cup 99% aloe vera gelly

 -2 tablespoons fractionated coconut oil